Irfan Fandi: BG Pathum United

 On 11 November 2018, it was confirmed that Irfan would join BG Pathum United to fill up the club's ASEAN slot for the 2019 Thai League 2 season.
 Irfan agreed to join the Thai side despite their relegation as they had been interested in signing him for two years.
-In his first season, he helped BG Pathum secure promotion back to the Thai League 1.
-Irfan was sent off in the first half of his first top-flight game in Thailand, when BG Pathum trailed Muangthong United 1–0.
-The club eventually won the game 2–1.
+On 7 April 2019, he scored his first goal for the club which ended up to be a brace during a league match against Samut Sakhon City in a 6–1 victory.
+In a reverse league fixtures against the same opponent on 10 August 2019, Irfan scored another brace in a 3–0 away win.
+In Irfan first season, he won the Thai League 2 title which helped the club to secure promotion back to the Thai League 1.